-Here are nine things your creditors will not be able to ascertain by pulling your FICO credit score:
+Here are nine things your creditors will not be able to ascertain by pulling your latest credit score:

-2. The FICO score does not reflect your age.
+The FICO score does not include your birth date.
 Other types of credit scores may consider your age, but FICO scores do not.

-3. Your FICO score will not mention your salary, occupation, title, employer, date employed or your employment history.
-Again, other types of credit scores may take this information into account; your FICO score does not.
+Your FICO score will not mention your salary, occupation, title, employer, date employed, or your employment history.
+Again, other types of credit scores and reports may take this information into account, but the FICO does not.

-Lenders may consider this information looking at your credit report however, as they compare your current salary against your level of debt, to decide whether or not you’ll be able to afford extra payments.
+Lenders may consider this information when looking at your credit report, however, as they compare your current salary against your level of debt.
+They use this to decide whether or not you’ll be able to afford extra payments.

-4. You FICO score gives no consideration to where you live, or the cost of living in your area.
+You FICO score gives absolutely no consideration to where you live, or the cost of living in your area.

-5. Your FICO score will not consider any particular interest rate being charged on any particular debt, whether it be a credit card or other loan account.
-So, if you find yourself paying a 400% interest rate with another lender — either due to perceived lack of creditworthiness, late payments, etc– it’s no different to the 4% interest rate you also have.
+Your FICO score will not consider any specific interest rate being charged on any particular debt, whether it be a credit card or other loan account.
+So, if you find yourself paying a 400% interest rate with another lender — either due to perceived lack of creditworthiness, late payments, etc– it’s no different to FICO than a 4% interest rate you may also have.

-6. The FICO score does not reflect any items reported as child or family support obligations, or any rental agreements.
+The FICO score does not reflect any items reported as child or family support obligations, nor any rental agreements you may have.

-8. There are certain types of inquiries the FICO score does not consider.
-The FICO score does not count any inquiries initiated by the consumer, such as any times you’ve requested your credit report in order to check its accuracy.
+There are certain types of inquiries the FICO score does not consider.
+For instance, it does not count any inquiries initiated by the consumer, such as times you’ve requested your own credit report in order to check its accuracy.

 Any inquiries made by a creditor to pre-approve you (also known as promotional inquiries) are not counted.
 Also, whenever one of your creditors requests your report to review an account you have with them (also known as administrative inquiries), such requests are not counted.
 Finally, should a request come from an employer or potential employer, such requests are not considered.

 So, rest assured that your FICO score does not contain irrelevant or discriminatory information.
-And now that you know what it does contain, you can start working to boost your score.
-The best first steps are to bring down credit card balances, and make payments on time.
+Now that you know what it does contain, you can start working to boost your score.
+The best first steps are to bring down credit card balances and make payments on time.